At a time of national change, Erikson Institute continues to embrace the ideals of inclusion, fairness, and social justice.

 In a Chicago Tribune piece, Erikson Institute’s president and CEO joins Chicago-area executives in offering ideas for helping the local economy.
 Read more

 Parents are should consider many factors when deciding whether to buy their child a cell phone, writes Tamara Kaldor.
 Read more

 Apply now for fall 2017

-Hear from our students, alumni, and faculty about how an Erikson education uniquely sets you apart as a professional with deep knowledge about young children and families.
+Hear from our students, alumni, and faculty about how an Erikson education uniquely sets you apart as a professional with deep knowledge about children and families.

 Because Nothing Matters More Than A Child’s Early Years

 His passion: experiencing ‘families really becoming families’